se-edu/guides/tutorials/ab3TracingCode.md

 1. After stepping in, we note that `MainWindow` has passed control to the `Logic` component.

-1. Specifically, We end up in `LogicManager#execute()` (not `Logic#execute` -- but this is expected because we know the `execute()` method in the `Logic` interface is actually implemented by the `LogicManager` class).
-Let’s take a look at the body of the method.
+1. Specifically, we end up in `LogicManager#execute()`
+   * Not `Logic#execute` -- but this is expected because we know the `execute()` method in the `Logic` interface is actually implemented by the `LogicManager` class.
+2. Let’s take a look at the body of the method.
 Given below is the same code, with additional explanatory comments.

    **LogicManager\#execute().**